r7kamura/hjklize/README.md

 ## Supported Sites

-Other well-known sites are also supported, including Amazon's search results page, YouTube's top page, and several news sites.

-This extension is made up of a simple combination of URL patterns and CSS selectors like this:
+This extension is made up of a simple combination of URL regex patterns and CSS selectors like this:

 ```ts
 const patterns = [